2 missing snowmachiners found dead near Nome

 According to the dispatch, the discovery was made when search-and-rescue teams reached the area where their snowmachine had previously been spotted by search aircraft.

-Trooper spokesperson Austin McDaniel said the couple was found where their snowmachine had crashed.
+Trooper spokesperson Austin McDaniel said the couple was found near their snowmachine.

 Searchers faced significant challenges as a blizzard warning brought high winds and white-out conditions to the Bering Straits region.

-Note: Correction: An earlier version of this story incorrectly said that Habros and Gologergen’s snowmachine had crashed.